 A Tour of the Sacramento Dentistry Group’s New Downtown Office

-“I wanted my dental office to not feel like a dental office,” says Dr. Steele.
+“We wanted our dental office to not feel like a dental office,” says our dentists.
 “Corporate dental offices are all alike with plain white walls and the same pictures of teeth in every one.
-I didn’t want the typical dental office with fluorescent lights flickering eight hours every day.
-I like nature and greenery and our new office reflects that.
-It’s a place where I like to go to work.”
+We didn’t want the typical dental office with fluorescent lights flickering eight hours every day.
+We like nature and greenery and our new office reflects that.
+It’s a place where we like to go to work.”

 “The stations and the building feel open, with room to breathe,” says a team member, “and that means our patients, and our staff, avoid a sense of claustrophobia while we care for their dental needs.”
 Seven dental stations are available, with two dedicated to dental cleaning procedures.
 These are complemented by four orthodontic and pediatric stations in a separate section of the office and two private dental surgery suites where the doctors can provide oral or intravenous sedation.
 Each room features artwork commissioned specifically for the building to match the natural décor.